Frequently Asked Questions - Tax

 Real Property Rents

 Rent collected from outside entities is considered passive and not subject to UBIT.
-However, the exclusion may be lost if personal services or use of equipment are included in the rental agreement.
+However, the exception may be lost if personal services or the use of equipment are included in the rental agreement.

 Income from Research Activities

 In general, revenue received from research activities is excluded from unrelated business income taxes.
-There are certain situations that may require further analysis to determine if they fit the research exception.
+Certain situations may require further analysis to determine if they fit the research exception.
 For example, ordinary testing and inspection of products or materials is normally not exempt from UBIT.

 Member Convenience Activities